inpsyde/woocommerce-product-variations-description/readme.txt

 = Languages =

 This plugin is polyglott.
-If you want to submit a language, drop a not at "hallo@wpcoding.de" with the subject "Multipost Newsletter - Add language $language".
+If you want to submit a language, drop a not at "translations@marketpress.com" with the subject "Multipost Newsletter - Add language $language".

 Currently available languages: